hm-badhon/Navigation_system_In_ROS2/README.md

 4. Once the installation is finished, you can proceed with the configuration and usage of the installed packages as per the documentation.

-For more information, refer to the official ROS documentation and package-specific README files.

 *
 ```bash